Hospital Internship for Pre-Medical Students

 - Receive a certificate of completion at the end of the your internship

-- The internship takes place in Santo Domingo, Dominican Republic and is run by Volunteers Around the World
+- The internship takes place in Santo Domingo or La Vega, Dominican Republic and is run by Volunteers Around the World

 - The internship tuition covers: in-country transportation (to and from hospital; to and from SDQ airport), in-country housing, in-country food (3 meals per day), in-country staff/translator (VAW), supervision by in-country doctors, theoretical medical preparation classes (talleres), hospital identification tag (ID for entering the hospital)